raulgilabert/SISA-Custom-Instruction-Assembler/README.md

 # SISA Custom Instruction Assembler

-A simple SISA program to assemble SISA assembly with custom instructions using the sisa-tools provided by the teachers of PEC.
+A simple program to assemble SISA assembly with custom instructions using the sisa-tools provided by the teachers of PEC.

 ## Requierements